Todd-Kridel/TK-Employee-Manager/README.md

 ## Description

-This current Module 12 Challenge assignment -- an "Employee Database Manager" application -- provided a good mechanism for learning introductory fully-functional database-based application programming; with much consideration about the various elements of function/data flow to the database and then the related corresponding resultant actions of the application with the response data; also with an introduction to the concept and process of data security/authentication.
+This current Module 12 Challenge assignment -- an "Employee Database Manager" -- is a console-based application that allows for employee data that is contained in the application MySQL2 database to be managed/referenced/updated by a manager of the involved company.
+The functional/usage details of the application are described at below.
+The assignment provided a good mechanism for learning introductory fully-functional database-based application programming; with much consideration about the various elements of function/data flow to the database and then the related corresponding resultant actions of the application with the response data; also with an introduction to the concept and process of data security/authentication.

 ----